God Forgives... I Don't!

-God Forgives...
-I Don't!
+God Forgives… I Don't!
 (Dio perdona… io no!) is a 1967 Spaghetti Western film directed and written by Giuseppe Colizzi.
+Starring the film duo of Terence Hill and Bud Spencer.
 The film is the first in a trilogy, followed by Ace High and Boot Hill.

 Plot

 Bill San Antonio accuses his old friend and partner Cat of cheating at cards.
 Bill's henchman, Bud, tosses a gun to Cat.
 Bill orders the others out and tells his henchman Bud to set fire to the house.
 Then they have a stand-up duel and Bill falls.
 When Cat emerges from the house the gang follows Bill's orders – Cat is allowed to leave.
 There is a funeral, though a burned body cannot be identified.
 After the funeral the men find that the loot of the gang is missing, and Bud says that Cat must have stolen it.
 On several occasions Cat is attacked by gang members and kills them, while Bud disappears.

 This is told in flashbacks during the film.
 The story as shown begins with a train running into a town, filled with dead bodies.
 This train has been robbed and its passengers massacred, but one survivor identifies Bill San Antonio, though Bill had been supposed to be dead, shot by Cat in a duel.
 Cat is told this by Hutch, an old acquaintance who is now an insurance agent.
 Cat remembers that the gun he used in the duel was handed to him by Bud.
 He sneaks away at night with Hutch's horse and leaves it further on.
 Cat searches – followed at a distance by Hutch – and eventually finds the hideout of Bill's new gang.
 When sneaking into the house Cat is caught, but saved by Hutch.
 Using Hutch's considerable strength, they remove the box with the gold taken from the train, and hide it down in the ground by some cliffs.
 Then the two fall out, because Cat wants more than the percentage offered by the insurance company.
 As shots may draw the attention of the gang, they fight it out without weapons.
 Cat swings in a tree and kicks Hutch several times until Hutch finally knocks Cat out cold.
 Still dizzy, Hutch looks up to find that Bill and his men have arrived.

-The two are tortured by what Bill knows that they can't stand, Cat by water and Hutch by fire, but they won’t tell where the gold is.
+The two are tortured by what Bill knows that they can't stand, Cat by water and Hutch by fire, but they won't tell where the gold is.
 When Bill and most of the gang temporarily leave (to meet his secret partner), Cat suggests to Bud (who has been recently whipped by Bill for being too conspicuous in the nearby village and also blamed for the surviving witness at the train massacre) that he can lead him to the gold.
 After Cat digs up the box of gold, Bud is about to shoot him but Cat throws a knife lying by the box and kills Bud.